russia has launched a full-scale war in Ukraine! Headway asks you to donate to the charity fund to protect Ukraine and the world’s peace.

 A quintessential novel of America & the Beat Generation, On the Road chronicles Jack Kerouac's years traveling the North American continent with his friend Neal Cassady.
 As Sal Paradise and Dean Moriarty, the two roam the country in a quest for self-knowledge and experience.
 Kerouac's love of America, compassion for humanity & sense of language as jazz combine to make On the Road a work of lasting importance.
 This classic novel of freedom & longing defined what it meant to be 'Beat.'

-Daniel Kottke, a friend Steve Jobs met in his first year at Reed College, shares that he and Steve Jobs read this book prior to the India trip.
+Daniel Kottke, a friend Steve Jobs met in his first year at Reed College, shares that he and Steve Jobs read this book before the India trip.

 6. Be Here Now by Baba Ram Dass